Dating Israeli Men: Is it Possible to be Good Enough for their Mothers?

 But hey, let’s try to be optimistic again.
 Maybe you’ve decided that you want to convert to please the family (mostly the mother) of your loved one.
 Maybe you even started to believe in Judaism or have found some other important reason to convert.
 You will go through the long and hard process and again, if you are lucky and determined enough, you will finally become a Jew.
 Do you think your problems will end the moment you officially become a Jew?
 I’m sorry to disappoint you but…

-4. The Jewish mother will find one million reasons to prove that you are still not good enough.
+4. Jewish mothers will find one million reasons to prove that you are still not good enough.

 You are so proud of yourself now.
 Yes, you converted, you got married and maybe you are even expecting a baby.
 Excellent!
 Where’s the catch?
 Well, the Jewish mother has tons of qualities that you don’t have.
 She is a great cook, and you probably only know how to make a scrambled egg.
 Expect her to feed your husband even if he is fat and she will give you “that” look when you try to talk about leading a healthy lifestyle.